 https://publicschoolsfirstnc.org/

-A statewide nonpartisan nonprofit public organization that collaborates with all stakeholders to advocate for one unified system of public education
+Public Schools First NC is a statewide nonpartisan nonprofit public organization that collaborates with all stakeholders to advocate for one unified system of public education

-Off-duty, illegally fired, and former/retired National Park Service employees dedicated to the preservation and protection of all sites managed by the National Park Service.
+The Resistance Rangers include off-duty, illegally fired, and former/retired National Park Service employees dedicated to the preservation and protection of all sites managed by the National Park Service.
 Their mission is to empower the public to take action, reminding our legislators and leadership that parks are for all people and are NOT for sale.

 The National Federation of Federal Employees represents government workers across the country.
 They provide information on ways to advocate for our federal workers.